-Sure, buying pre-cut sweet potatoes can be a time saver.
+Sure, buying pre-cut sweet potatoes can save time.
 But you can buy whole sweet potatoes (usually for less money) and prepare them ahead of time.

 If you're peeling and cubing sweet potatoes in preparation for a larger meal or dish, it's important to soak them in water in the refrigerator to prevent them from drying out and keep them ready to use.